dendrown/say_sila/README.md

 =====

 Analysis of Sentiment in Tweets on Climate Change.
-This project is the core of the research portion of my Ph.D. studies in _Informatique Cognitive_ at the _Université du Québec à Montréal_.
+This project is the core of the research portion of my PhD studies in _Informatique Cognitive_ at the _Université du Québec à Montréal_.

 Build
 -----